rain1024/datastructures-algorithms-competitive-programming/concepts/typescript/graph.md

 ⚠️ Typescript hasn't has built-in object `Graph`.

-Here are the implmentation of Graph in typescript from scratch.
+Here are the implementation of Graph in typescript from scratch.

 ```ts
 class Graph {